 Hey guys, I’m sorry I’ve been so MIA.
 I’ve been writing dozens and dozens of blog posts for other websites and it’s really been taking a lot out of me.
 I’ve also been working freelance on top of my full-time job, so that gives me about 55 hours a week of sweat and tears.
-But I love it, so I’m not complaining.
+But I love it and am making good money, so I’m not complaining.
 I do wish I’d have the energy to write for Slow Boat Library more.

 One thing I’ve had to really remind myself to do is to self-care.
 Everyone should do this at least once a week; do something just for you, take time for yourself.
 You can do this in different ways, based on your interests and what calms you down.
 The most important thing to remember is this isn’t a one-time thing.
 In order for self-care to do its job, it needs to be on-going; something you dedicate time, effort, and commitment to.